Abdelkodouss-ELFATAOUY/XAbdo/README.md

 ## Android Control App

 We've developed an Android application that allows you to control XAbdo wirelessly.
-Instructions for setting up and using the app can be found in the [Android Control App documentation](XAbdo/README.md).
+Instructions for setting up and using the app can be found in the [Android Control App documentation](https://github.com/Abdelkodouss-ELFATAOUY/XAbdo/commit/60548b11b785928b0c52a29328e87346d1947bec).

----

-We hope you enjoy using XAbdo.
-If you have any questions or need assistance, feel free to [open an issue](https://github.com/yourusername/XAbdo/issues) or [contact us](mailto:your.email@example.com).